 - Unauthorized practice of pharmacy

-As the Texas State Board of Pharmacy is responsible for regulating the practice of pharmacy in Texas, most complaints concerning a pharmacist’s services are initially directed to the state board for investigation.
-Although some complaints may have their genesis with other agencies such as the DEA or DPS, most complaints are filed by dissatisfied consumers, angry spouses, or disgruntled co-workers.
-As the disciplinary process at the Texas State Board of Pharmacy is a complaint driven process, cases invariably begin with a letter of complaint.
-Of late the Board has been utilizing its temporary suspension authority and has been suspending both pharmacy and pharmacist (R.PH) licenses without notice pursuant to power granted to them by the legislature in the Texas Pharmacy Practice Act.
-This type of aggressive action can be devastating to a small business owner and can tear down relationships ands customers that have taken years to build.
+Lately, the Board has been utilizing its temporary suspension authority.
+It has been suspending both pharmacy and pharmacist (R.PH) licenses without notice, using the power granted to them by the legislature in the Texas Pharmacy Practice Act.
+This type of aggressive action can be devastating to a small business owner and can destroy relationships with customers that have taken years to build.